meekservices/FintekPro/replit.md

 ## Overview

-FintekPro is a comprehensive full-stack TypeScript financial services platform designed for personal finance and investment management.
-It provides tools for portfolio management, real-time market data tracking, and a wide array of financial services including stocks, mutual funds, IPOs, bonds, and loans.
-The platform aims to deliver a modern, robust, and secure solution for users to manage their investments and financial planning, including advanced features like family collaboration, a unified KYC compliance system, and an AI-powered financial assistant.
+FintekPro is a comprehensive full-stack TypeScript financial services platform for personal finance and investment management.
+It offers tools for portfolio management, real-time market data, and a wide array of financial services including stocks, mutual funds, IPOs, bonds, and loans.
+The platform aims to provide a modern, robust, and secure solution for users to manage their investments and financial planning, incorporating advanced features like family collaboration, a unified KYC compliance system, and an AI-powered financial assistant.

 ## User Preferences